eeverman/andhow/README.md

 	They may have no relation to the AppConfig.
 Perhaps a separate instance- based AppConfig (one that you create and hold a reference too, instead of a static single instance one).
-*	Direct individual parms to be written to SytemProps (or other).
+*	Direct ConfigPointGroups to be written to SytemProps (or other).
 This would expose writable system properties to the system.
 For instance, if there is a system level connection timeout that reads a system property to find a default value, creating a ConfigPoint and marking is as 'write to sys props' with a specific name would provide a way to config that thru AH.
+	The need for this is known at the group level, so perhaps groups would extend interfaces that include a static method that handles the disposition?
 *	Create a JNDI loader.
 This will expose some issues w/ dealing w/ configed values that are non-string.
 For instance, a JNDI param may already be an Integer, instead of needing to be converted from a string.